 The United States has a complicated tax code that uses an income-based sliding scale to determine a taxpayer’s effective tax rate.
 While there are hundreds of factors that go into a standard calculation of tax due, it is generally the case that tax rates increase in proportion to income.
+Therefore, would I have to file taxes if I made less than $10,000?

-A series of "tax brackets" defines the exact tax rates on "regular income," which includes salary and wage payments, for individuals at varying levels of the income scale.
-Married taxpayers in the highest bracket must earn a minimum of $195,000 while single filers must earn about $389,000.
 The tax rate for individuals who qualify for inclusion in the top bracket has ranged between 35 percent and 40 percent of income in the recent past.
 Conversely, married individuals in the lowest tax bracket must earn no more than $17,500 while single taxpayers must earn less than about $8,500.
 The tax rate for individuals in the lowest bracket is currently 10 percent of income.

 These “marginal rates” provide a baseline for income tax calculations.
 In practice, most taxpayers end up paying far less than what they’d owe according to their marginal rates.
 There are hundreds of deductions and credits that savvy taxpayers can use to lessen their tax burdens by significant amounts.